 Amazon Web Services introduced Redshift in 2013 as a fully-managed petabyte-scale data warehousing service on AWS.
 Redshift allows storing and querying of large datasets for analytics and business intelligence applications.
 It utilizes columnar storage, data compression, and machine learning to get faster query performance compared to traditional on-prem data warehouse.

-Amazon Redshift takes care of provisioning infrastructure, configuring clusters, replication for high availability, and automating backups.
+AWS Redshift takes care of provisioning infrastructure, configuring clusters, replication for high availability, and automating backups.
 It enables scaling compute and storage separately as needed for workloads.
-Redshift Spectrum allows querying data directly from Amazon S3 without even loading it, providing extensive flexibility.
+AWS Redshift Spectrum allows querying data directly from Amazon S3 without even loading it, providing extensive flexibility.

 Some of Amazon Redshift standout features include:

-10 Key Differences Between Snowflake and Amazon Redshift
+10 Key Differences Between Snowflake vs AWS Redshift

-Now that we’ve provided an overview of Snowflake and Amazon Redshift independently, let’s dig into the nuts and bolts of how these two data warehousing solutions differ:
+Now that we’ve provided an overview of Snowflake vs Redshift independently, let’s dig into the nuts and bolts of how these two data warehousing solutions differ from one another:

 1) Snowflake vs Redshift — Architecture Showdown

-Let's examine how Snowflake vs Redshift differ at an architectural level.
+Let's examine how Snowflake vs AWS Redshift differ at an architectural level.

 Snowflake Architecture